hutaba-dev/Seismic-bot-multi/README.md

 http://proxy2.com:8080
 ```

-> ⚠️ **SECURITY WARNING**: Never share your private key or commit the .env file to GitHub.
+> ⚠️ **SECURITY WARNING**: Never share your private key or commit the wallets.txt file to GitHub.

 ## Usage